 Getting professional treatment for sleep apnea would be necessary in case it is severe.
 When you visit us for the initial consultation, we will understand the condition’s severity and suggest suitable treatment.
-It may include a thorough sleep test and the use of certain appliances to counter it.
+The treatment will be recommended only after a thorough sleep test from a sleep specialist.

 MAD: MAD or Mandibular Advancement Device is a customized oral appliance that is placed in the mouth by the dentist.
 It brings the lower jaw forward and expands the opening to the airway.
 Further, it holds the roof of the throat stable and keeps it from collapsing.

 CPAP: CPAP or Continuous Positive Airway Pressure is an advanced means of treating sleep apnea.
 It includes a pressurized supply of oxygen which is connected to a mask that has to be placed on the mouth and nose before going to bed.
 It maintains a continuous positive pressure in the airway, allowing it to stay open at all times.
 It also supplies the lungs with the required oxygen while you sleep.